ipni/specs/IPNI_MH_SAMPLING.md

       federation protocol.

 - **Response**:
     - `200 OK`: A list of sampled multihash objects, each containing information based on the input parameters.
+The multihash values are encoded using the Base58 string representation.
     - `404 Not Found`: If the provider ID or context ID does not exist.
     - `400 Bad Request`: If the request parameters are invalid.